Skarnivorous/LaunchBoxPasteImage/README.md

 ## TODO:

+1. Handle copied image file
-1. Add more Image Types
+2. Add more Image Types
-2. Allow region selection
+3. Allow region selection

 Icons made by [Pixelmeetup](https://www.flaticon.com/authors/pixelmeetup) from [www.flaticon.com](www.flaticon.com) are used in this project.